 It is imperative to main the financial health of your business.
-One of the biggest loss leaders in a small business is the lack of there ability to collect outstanding debts owed them.
+One of the biggest loss leaders in a small business is the lack of their ability to collect outstanding debt owed them.

 No matter how many policies you implement to stay clear of non-paying customers, you are likely to come across the issue of unpaid debts.
 Under these circumstances, the worst step is to ignore the issue.
 That’s because the chances of customers paying back fade away as time passes.